uicperformance/broadcast/README.md

 ## a client for testing

 The `client` folder has a handy client for checking correct behavior under a variety of circumstances.
-To run it, use
+To run it, start two or more clients using

 ```cargo run -- --port 5678```